Overview

 About this tutorial

-The tutorial includes three parts:
+The book includes four parts:

 "The road to learning by precept is long, by example short and effective."